A short story about making ends meet as a youngster.

 “No, don’t bother, we’ll be here all night, just pick up the darts and get on with it.”

 That was it, game on.
 Whilst I knew I could beat anyone of them, they had been playing all night and were warmed up.
 And although they were all a bit drunk, they were probably used to it.
-I was stone cold, but the thought of losing all that money soon got the adrenalin pumping.
+I was stone cold, but the thought of losing all that money soon got the adrenaline pumping.

 The game passed in the blink of an eye.
-All I can remember is that I needed 121 to finish and he needed double top.
+All I can remember is that I needed 121 to finish and he needed a double top.
 I was one dart away from losing.
 In my mind I was going through the combinations of 121 as I stepped up to the line.
 Treble seventeen, treble ten, double top.
 It was all over, I’d won.
 The Irishmen were cheering and slapping me on the back.
 “Great darts son, great darts.”

 I picked up the change from the table but left the five pound note the Irishman had thrown on top of the pile five minutes earlier.
 I really wanted to pick it up and leave but I Knew that I couldn’t.
 You can't take a man’s money and just walk away, it’s not the done thing.
 I would have to carry on until I lost.
 That first time Mike the guy I’d just beaten, must have sensed my lack of enthusiasm to continue.
 He walked round the half glazed partition that separated the throwing area from the tables.
 Picked the five pound note up and stuck it in my back pocket.